[Anuraphis ferganica (nomen nudum)]; Aphis blackmani;

 gillettei;

-Eriosomatini spp.
-(Eriosoma, Georgiaphis) use key under Ulmus
+For separation of Eriosomatini spp.
+(Eriosoma, Georgiaphis) use key under Ulmus americana.

 –